-Want to start music production?
+Want to know how to start music production and equipment needed ?
 Welcome to the game.
 You are a newbie right?
 Well, I was once like you.
 I wanted to make beats and produce good sounding music like the well-known music producers.
 Like you, I turned to the internet for help.
 Thanks to the Internet especially YouTube and the numerous pro audio sites and forums, these days you can learn stuffs all by yourself just like I did.
 Believe me when I tell you that you can make a number one hit with a combination of a budget setup.
 You do not have to own expensive fancy equipment to do that nowadays.
 You can always upgrade your equipment along the way as you grow in knowledge and experience.
 To start with, below is a breakdown of the basic equipment you will need to start music production right from the comfort of your home :

 To simply put, a DAW is a music production software inside which the whole music making process is done on a computer.
 The whole process of composing, recording, arranging, mixing and mastering of a song into final product can be wholly done in contemporary DAWs.
 Like every other product, DAWs are made by different brands and each brand has its own appeal and followership.
 Though they implore slightly varying methods in doing it, they all do the same thing at the end of the day.
 They are used to make music!.